Intermediate20 min readLogistics & Warehousing

 ABB Counters Example for Material Handling

 Complete working example demonstrating Counters implementation for Material Handling using ABB Automation Builder.
-This code has been tested on AC500 hardware.
+Follows ABB naming conventions.
+Tested on AC500 hardware.

 // ABB Automation Builder - Material Handling Control